 Infosheet No. 19 The House, government and opposition gives more detail on the relationship between the Parliament and the Executive Government.

 The Constitution gives the legislative power of the Commonwealth—the power to make laws—to the Parliament.

-The Parliament consists of the Queen, represented by the Governor-General, and two Houses—the House of Representatives and the Senate.
+The Parliament consists of the King, represented by the Governor-General, and two Houses—the House of Representatives and the Senate.
 The Parliament passes legislation.
 Proposed laws have to be agreed to by both Houses of Parliament to become law.
 The two Houses have equal powers, except that there are restrictions on the power of the Senate to introduce or directly amend some kinds of financial legislation.
 Infosheet No. 7 Making laws describes the parliamentary processes for the passage of legislation.
 The Governor-General has a role in the legislative process by assenting to Acts.
 See later in this infosheet for more information about the role of the Governor-General.

 The Parliament also authorises the Executive Government (often simply called the government or the Executive) to spend public money by agreeing to government proposals for expenditure and taxation, scrutinises the administrative actions of the government and serves as a forum for the debate of public policy.

 Another function of the Parliament under the Australian system is to provide from its membership the members of the Executive Government.
 After a general election the political party (or coalition of parties) with the support of a majority of members in the House of Representatives becomes the governing party and its leader becomes the Prime Minister.